 You will be able to treat your shoreline, up to either 6' in water depth, or 75' from shore.
-Each ingress/egress account must apply and obtain a separate permit.
+Each ingress/egress account must apply and obtain a separate permit (if you receive two annual invoices from AMWA you will need two permits).
 Vegetation treatment permits are valid until December 31, 2019.
 Applications for vegetation treatment permits will only be accepted from March 1 to May 31, annually.

 If you would like to apply for both a mechanical and chemical treatment permit, you must complete two seperate permit applications.
 You will no longer be able to combine multiple treatments on one AMWA permit/TPWD treatment proposal form.

 Mechanical Treatments may be conducted at anytime, after the applicant has been granted approval from TPWD and the Authority.
 Mechanical removal may occur up to December 31.

 Chemical Treatments may be conducted during the following windows:

 April 29-May 10 (applications must be submitted no later than April 13, to qualify for this treatment)

 More details can be found in the Aquatic Vegetation Management Plan For Lake Athens.

 TPWD Exotic Species Permit Application for Aquatic Vegetation Removal (this form must be submitted to TPWD Austin, not to AMWA)

 AMWA Vegetation Treatment Permit Application (this is the only version of this form that will be accepted, versions with a revised date earlier than 3/1/19 will be discarded by the Authority.)